-Internship with Human Rights First, Washington, D.C.
+Internship with the Human Rights First, Washington, D.C.

-Application Deadline: Friday, February 15, 2019
+Application Deadline: February 15, 2019

-Notification: by late March 2019
+Notification: By late March 2019

-Applicants must submit: cover letter, CV, statement of purpose, transcript, and at least one letter of recommendation from a U-M instructor.
+Applicants must submit: cover letter, CV, statement of purpose, transcript, and at least one letter of recommendation from a UM instructor.
 Applicants must submit an application via MCompass.

 Contact information: firstname.lastname@example.org

 The Program in International and Comparative Studies (PICS) is a focal point for the interdisciplinary study of issues that transcend borders.
-PICS encourages students and faculty to broaden their horizons while they deepen their knowledge of the global diversity of cultures and political, economic, and social contexts.
+We encourage students and faculty to broaden their horizons while they deepen their knowledge of the global diversity of cultures and political, economic, and social contexts.
 PICS administers one of the largest and most dynamic undergraduate programs on campus in the forms of the International Studies major and minor, as well as student fellowship support for international internships, research, and study abroad.